 Genevieve May, a 1974 graduate of Southeastern, will be honored at the Alumni Association’s annual awards evening this fall as part of Southeastern’s Homecoming Week.

 A longtime trooper who served as deputy superintendent with the Louisiana State Police’s Bureau of Investigations, May was nominated by President Barack Obama to serve as the U.S. Marshal for Louisiana’s eastern district.
 May rose through the ranks to lieutenant colonel and was the highest-ranking woman serving with the State Police at the time of her appointment.
 She is the first woman in Louisiana to be presidentially appointed to serve as a U.S. Marshal and retired from service in 2018.
-May is currently the intelligence director for the Department of Health and Human Services.
+May is currently the intelligence director for the HHS Assistant Secretary for Preparedness and Response.

 “Excellence and caring are the two pillars of Southeastern success.
 Genevieve May exemplifies these two attributes in an extraordinary way,” said Southeastern Alumni Board President Richard “Dickie” Whitson.
 “Her professional accomplishments shine as beacons of excellence, while her commitment to community is an example of caring that we can all emulate.”